wmsi/auto-greenscreen/README.md

 * Others as listed in the main file.

 Goodluck, and please feel free to contact me or us at WMSI if you have questions or need help.

+# Documentation
+I sincerely hope the in-script documentation is thorough enough for you to understand and use it.
+If not, please just yell at someone, and I'll try to update this or serve whatever you may need.